SandroPats/ensembles_mmf_prac/README.md

-## Decision tree ensebmles for the regression task, web server
+## Decision tree ensembles for the regression task, web server
 ### Brief project description

 This repository contains an implementations of "Random Forest" and "Gradient Boosting" algorithm and Flask web-server interface to train models.